terrysky18/Python-Finance/README.md

 In Windows PowerShell, use

-jupyter notebook
+To create anaconda virtual environment:  conda create -n pyfinance -f environment.yml

-to initiate the jupyter server
+To initiate the jupyter server:  jupyter notebook